 1The Supplemental Distribution for Prospective Payments was rolled over into the BCY 2025 direct care contracts from BCY 2024 contracts.
 TWC will adjust this amount based upon actual expenses incurred.
 No targets are assigned to these funds.

+2 Unexpended BCY 2025 CCF were voluntary deobligated and reallocated into the BCY 2026 direct care contracts from BCY 2025 contracts

-2All amounts have been rounded to the nearest dollar, which may affect some totals.
+3All amounts have been rounded to the nearest dollar, which may affect some totals.